 If tomatoes are not in season, you can start from canned, whole plum tomatoes instead (drain and seed them).

-- Peel the tomatoes (just peel starting from the tips made by the X shape that you cut), discarding their skins.
-Then seed and slice the tomatoes and put them in a large bowl.
+Peel the tomatoes (starting from the tips made by the X shape that you cut), discarding their skins.
+Seed and slice the tomatoes, place them in a large bowl.

 Heat the oil and the garlic in another large pot (traditionalists use one made of terracotta―you don't have to use terracotta, but be sure to use a nonreactive pot, such as stainless steel, glass, or enameled cast iron―do not use an aluminum or uncoated iron or cast-iron pot to avoid unpleasantly metallic-tasting, not to mention unhealthy, sauce), and stir in the tomatoes before the garlic begins to color.
 Season with salt and pepper to taste, then cover and simmer over low heat for 10 minutes.

 Stir in the basil, simmer for 5 minutes more and remove from heat.
 Whisk in the extra-virgin olive oil with a whisk until it's emulsified into the sauce.